Advanced Antennas Design, Modeling and Simulation

 Course Details and Next Steps

-- Course Typically Offered: Online during Spring quarter
+- Course Typically Offered: Online during Winter and Summer quarters.

 - Prerequisites: Basic knowledge of Electrical Engineering and Math.